 Long-term volunteering projects take from one month up to a year, depending on the project.
 Most commonly the projects last from three to six months.
-The volunteers need to pay for their own travelling, but the project host will provide them with accommodation, food, orientation and support.
-In addition to this, in Europe, the United States and Japan, the volunteer often gets a small allowance.
+In Europe, the United States, Japan and Taiwan the volunteers need to pay for their own travelling, but the project host will provide them with accommodation, orientation and support plus sometimes also food.
+In addition to this, in these projects, the volunteer often gets a small allowance.

 The volunteer projects in the Global South often have an additional project fee specific to the project.
-The amount ranges from 150 to 350€ per month, and covers the cost of accommodation, food, orientation and support.
-The amount of the the fee is always included in the project description in the long-term volunteering database.
+The amount ranges normally from 150 to 350€ per month, and covers the cost of accommodation, orientation and support plus sometimes also food.
+The amount of the the fee and what it covers is always included in the project description in the long-term volunteering database.